 The world of cryptocurrency is filled with acronyms and unique terminology.
-If you are a crypto investor or a person who is interested in the blockchain concept, understanding this unique language is essential.
+If you are an investor or a person who is interested in the blockchain concept, understanding this unique language is essential.

 One of the most unusual acronyms in the cryptocurrency world is ‘Dapps,’ short for decentralized applications.
-These decentralized apps are everywhere, but what are they exactly, and how do they work?
+An increasing number of decentralized apps are being developed, but what are they exactly, and how do they work?

 The importance of the decentralized application goes far beyond the world of cryptocurrency – to the internet itself.
 The nature of the internet and how it was initially designed means that users do not retain complete control over the information they share when they visit a website.

 Many experts consider this fact a fundamental flaw in the design of the internet.
-Ethereum, one of the most popular cryptocurrencies in the world, is attempting to use its blockchain in a manner that helps correct this inherent flaw in the design of the internet.
+Ethereum, one of the most popular blockchain projects in the world, is attempting to correct this inherent flaw.

 However, the term ‘Dapps’ has now widely come to mean those applications which run on top of blockchain or Web3 technology, rather than just a p2p network.